Prince Andrew holds the cards as the US pursues sex probe

 NEW YORK (AP) - U.S. investigators probably can’t force Britain’s Prince Andrew to cooperate in the Jeffrey Epstein sex trafficking probe and the duke’s lawyers should probably not allow him to be interviewed by investigators, legal experts said.

-“It would be an error of astounding proportion for him to ever come to the United States,” said Rob Feitel, an ex-federal prosecutor now in private practice.
+“It would be an error of astounding proportion for him to ever come to the United States,” said Ron Feitel, an ex-federal prosecutor now in private practice.
 “It would probably also be an error for him to ever meet with U.S. law enforcement authorities and make a statement.”

 Prosecutors in New York have wanted to speak with Andrew for several months as part of their examination of allegations, made by several women, that some of Epstein’s staff and his girlfriend helped recruit him underage sex partners.